binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # This will show that sleep within the container no longer has enabled:
     # setfcap, audit_write, or mknod

-Or just drop all capabilities and only add what you need
+Or just drop all capabilities and only add what you need:

 {linenos=off, lang=Bash}
     docker run -d --cap-drop=all --cap-add=audit_write --cap-add=kill --cap-add=setgid --cap-add=setuid <amazing> sleep 5 > /dev/null; pscap | grep sleep
-    # This will show that sleep within the container is only running with audit_write, kill, setgid and setuid.
+    # This will show that sleep within the container is only running with
+    # audit_write, kill, setgid and setuid.

 Another way of auditing the capabilities of your container is with the following command from [CIS Docker Benchmark](https://benchmarks.cisecurity.org/tools2/docker/CIS_Docker_1.13.0_Benchmark_v1.0.0.pdf):

 {linenos=off, lang=Bash}
-    docker ps --quiet | xargs docker inspect --format '{{ .Id }}: CapAdd={{
-.HostConfig.CapAdd }} CapDrop={{ .HostConfig.CapDrop }}'
+    docker ps --quiet | xargs docker inspect --format '{{ .Id }}: CapAdd={{ .HostConfig.CapAdd }} CapDrop={{ .HostConfig.CapDrop }}'

 Alternatively you can modify the container manifest directly.
 See the [runC section](#vps-countermeasures-docker-runc-and-where-it-fits-in) for this.

 ##### Linux Security Modules (LSM)

-Linux Security Modules (LSM) is a framework that’s been part of the Linux kernel since 2.6, that supports security models implementing Mandatory Access Control (MAC).
+Linux Security Modules (LSM) is a framework that has been part of the Linux kernel since 2.6, that supports security models implementing Mandatory Access Control (MAC).
 The currently accepted modules are AppArmor, SELinux, Smack and TOMOYO Linux.

 At the [first Linux kernel summit](https://lwn.net/2001/features/KernelSummit/) in 2001, "_Peter Loscocco from the National Security Agency (NSA) presented the design of the mandatory access control system in its SE Linux distribution._" SE Linux had implemented: Many check points where authorization to perform a particular task was controlled, and a security manager process which implements the actual authorization policy. "_The separation of the checks and the policy mechanism is an important aspect of the system - different sites can implement very different access policies using the same system._" The aim of this separation is to make it harder for the user to not adjust or override policies.